 History of the Organization

-What is now Legal Services of South Central Michigan began as four separate non-profits about 45 years ago.
+Legal Services of South Central Michigan (LSSCM) is one of the direct service components of the Michigan Advocacy Program.
 In the early 1960s, communities across Michigan founded local legal aid societies.
 Four of those organizations – Legal Aid of Central Michigan (Lansing); Jackson County Legal Aid Society; Legal Services Organization of South and Central Michigan (Battle Creek); and the Washtenaw Legal Aid Society—later joined together to form LSSCM.

 Since the early 1900s, civil legal aid has been recognized as a valuable service to low income individuals and communities facing critical legal needs.
 Many volunteer attorneys developed small networks to serve the needs of low income individuals in their communities.
 It quickly became apparent to the volunteer attorneys that there was a dire need for free civil legal assistance and the need outweighed their ability to provide it on a volunteer basis.

 In 1966, Legal Aid offices began receiving federal funding under the Economic Opportunity (“OEO”) Act, as part of the War on Poverty—this changed these organization from being staffed by volunteers from local bar associations to federally funded non-profit law offices.

 In 1974, the federal Legal Services Corporation (LSC) was created by Congress as the successor to the OEO.
 Under the new LSC, legal services became available in every county in the country.
 Funding from LSC now accounts for approximately 38% of our funding.
 As part of this federalization process, the Jackson County Legal Aid Society and the Washtenaw County Legal Aid Society merged to form Legal Services of Southeastern Michigan (“LSSEM”).

 In 1992, the Family Law Project (which had begun as a student project at the University of Michigan Law School in 1979) merged with LSSCM.